Geraldine Hines

-On Her Own Judgment
+On Her Own Judgement

 In 2014, when Massachusetts governor Deval Patrick was preparing to appoint an associate justice to his state’s supreme court, he had many attorneys to choose from.
 Geraldine Hines JD1971 wasn’t the obvious choice.
 Her career included the sort of things that lawyers try to avoid if they want to be appointed to the highest offices: she was a defense attorney, she advocated for the rights of the poor and the marginalized, and she spoke up about how the judiciary lacked diversity.